What is Yorklyn Day?

 Take Route 48 West (Lancaster Pike) to Route 41 into Hockessin, Delaware.
 Turn right onto Yorklyn Road.
 To reach H.B.
 Middle School parking lot: in .5 mile, turn left onto Old Wilmington Road.
 Proceed .2 mile and turn right onto Meetinghouse Rd.
 In .5 mile, turn right into H.B.
 Middle School parking lot.
 If full, proceed to Benge Rd, turn right and enter overflow lot.
 Look for Shuttle Stop sign: shuttle will stop at both locations!

 For more than 35 years, the Center for the Creative Arts has been a community arts center devoted to art enrichment through education for people of all ages and abilities.
 Its exciting programming reflect community needs and supplement those provided by schools.
 By collaborating with local businesses and other cultural organizations, CCArts serves as a catalyst for accomplishing common community goals and strives to make the arts accessible to as many people as possible.
 The arts are essential for human development and academic success and for enriching our culture as a whole.

-Delaware State Park’s newest attraction, Auburn Heights Preserve, features a furnished mansion completed in 1897 and donated to the State of Delaware by Tom and Ruth Marshall in 2005.
-Open for tours by appointment and on Open House Tour days (first Friday and third Saturday of each month), the preserve encompasses more than 365 acres of protected lands, with new multi-use trails (Auburn Valley Trail, Yorklyn Bridge Trail and Oversee Trail) available to the public year-round.
+Delaware’s newest state park, Auburn Valley State Park, includes the historic Auburn Heights estate, with a furnished mansion completed in 1897 and donated to the State of Delaware by Tom and Ruth Marshall in 2005.
+Open for tours by appointment and on Open House Tour days, the park encompasses more than 450 acres of protected lands, with new multi-use trails (Auburn Valley Trail, Yorklyn Bridge Trail and Oversee Trail) available to the public year-round.